Note: this post has been updated as of June 1, 2018 to reflect current recommendations and information.

 Photo courtesy of Blur Parties

 Tailgates are a traditional part of the series and you’ll find plenty of them!
-All you need to do is walk around the TD Ameritrade lots as game time rolls around.
+All you need to do is walk around the TD Ameritrade parking lots as game time rolls around.
 Rest assured, there will be a place to celebrate — even as early as 8 a.m.!

 Blur Parties hosts an annual tailgate just 40 yards from the stadium.
-In their seventh year, the event will include a mouth-watering food buffet, non-alcoholic drinks, a cash bar, games and plenty of social opportunities with other diehard fans.
+In their eighth year, the event will include a mouth-watering food buffet, non-alcoholic drinks, a cash bar, games and plenty of social opportunities with other diehard fans.
 Buy your tickets before game day to ensure you get in!

 Parking at TD Ameritrade Park